philister16/sassyjade/readme.md

 #### `$ gulp index`
 Looks up the index file in the source, compiles and copies it to the distribution version.
 ##### Config:
-Sassyjade always expects an `index.jade` file at the root of the `/src/` folder.
+Sassyjade expects an `index.jade` file at the `/src/templ/` folder.
 This will be resolved to an `index.html` file at the root of the `/dist/` folder.

 #### `$ gulp jade`
 Sees jade files and compiles them into html.
 This task also runs the index task automatically.